RedFerret61/VeeHarmGen/README.md

 merges the .json files in the sub-directory and writes the style data in parent including the name of sub-directory in the output file name. e.g. traditional-1-_-ptc.json
+Note: aim to get an output file of at least 4k in size.

 Normal run (which looks for populated style directories under input/styles) :